Fijishi-Enterprises/E2848-Cap-Test/README.rst

-pvcaptest
+E2848 Cap Test
 ==================

-pvcaptest is an open source python package created to facilitate capacity testing following the ASTM E2848 standard.
+E2848 Cap Test is an extended version of pvcaptest python package created to facilitate capacity testing following the ASTM E2848 standard.
 The captest module contains a single class, CapData, which provides methods for loading, visualizing, filtering, and regressing capacity testing data.
 The module